-Ode to The Backstreet: London’s den of iniquity was last of a leather kind
+Ode to The Backstreet: London loses its last leather club

-While Lab.oratory (the underbelly of Berlin’s Berghain) must rank as the greatest sex space in the history of the universe, the 37-year patina which coats nearly every nook, cranny, and orifice of east London fetish stalwart The Backstreet (aka Backstreet) surely singles out this den of iniquity as unique among the waning number of surviving male-only bars devoted to leather, rubber and the rest.
+While Lab.oratory (the underbelly of Berlin’s Berghain) must rank as the greatest sex space in the history of the universe, the 37-year patina which coats nearly every nook, cranny, and orifice of east London fetish stalwart The Backstreet surely singles out this den of iniquity as unique among the waning number of surviving male-only bars devoted to leather, rubber and the rest.

-Not even Berlin’s gay ‘ghetto’ Schöneberg has anything to rival it: an atmospherically lit, blackened and cinematic space coded top to bottom in conventionally manly signifiers (black oil drums, thick festooned chains, dusty boots dangling from the ceiling, camouflage netting, a big cage, stools, dirty everything), playlists that consistently get it just right (sexy but never overly aggressive music), and an unbendingly strict door policy (albeit with waistcoats and boots made available to those guilelessly showing up in mufti).
+Not even Berlin’s gay ‘ghetto’ Schöneberg has anything to rival it: an atmospherically lit, blackened, and cinematic space coded top to bottom in conventionally manly signifiers (black oil drums, thick festooned chains, dusty boots dangling from the ceiling, camouflage netting, two big cages, stools, dirty everything), playlists that consistently get it just right (sexy but never overly aggressive music), and an unbendingly strict door policy (albeit with waistcoats and boots made available to those guilelessly showing up in mufti).
 A reassuring brand of sleazy anonymity pervades the bar and one that lends itself to a wet and sticky dream.

-Sadly, this piece is not merely an unbridled celebration of an establishment that occupies a singular position in the pantheon of gay leather bars that includes both New York’s Mineshaft and Spike, Hamburg’s Toms Saloon, London’s Cellar Bar, Amsterdam’s Argos, Berlin’s Knaast, Paris’s Keller, Munich’s Ochsengarten, Antwerp’s The Boots and various Eagles, nearly all of which are dead or near-dying.
+Sadly, this piece is not merely an unbridled celebration of Backstreet–an establishment that occupies a singular position in the pantheon of gay leather bars that includes both New York’s Mineshaft and Spike, Hamburg’s Toms Saloon, London’s Cellar Bar, Amsterdam’s Argos, Berlin’s Knaast, Paris’s Keller, Munich’s Ochsengarten, Antwerp’s The Boots and various Eagles, nearly all of which are dead or near-dying.
+Rather this is more of a eulogy.
 On Monday the 18th of July Backstreet will start auctioning off the bulk of its trophy-filthy contents, with keys to the venue – the ground-floor space of an otherwise defunct building that easily could qualify as a ruin – to be handed in later in the week.
 End of story.

 Property developer Galliard purchased the rotting building (previously the domain of part-gay club Benjy’s, above Backstreet) several years ago, but LGBTQ-friendly, Labour-controlled Tower Hamlets Council – citing the bar as an “important community asset” – consistently thwarted Galliard’s efforts to build a multi-unit block of flats on the site.
 At one point the Council was meant to have challenged the developers to “build around Backstreet” – un…believable – and in August 2019 even the Guardian newspaper covered the bar’s most recent stay of execution.
 But now with the lease about to expire – and with punters generally too low in number to justify a further sustained power struggle with Galliard – Backstreet’s already flickering embers are about to be extinguished once and for all.

-John Edwards – a solicitor with an exacting, clipped delivery, and whose father represented one of the Kray brothers in 1967 – opened The Backstreet in 1985, in a back passage (Wentworth Mews) just a minute’s walk behind Mile End Tube station in London’s East End.
+John Edwards, a solicitor with an exacting, clipped delivery, opened The Backstreet in 1985, in a back passage (Wentworth Mews) just a minute’s walk behind Mile End Tube station in London’s East End.
 Edwards – who also has been known for ties to the London Zoological Society (insert benignly catty ironic remark) – capitalized on the failure of the space’s previous tenant Benjy’s 2 (an adjunct bar associated with the upstairs club) to lure more than a dozen or so men on any given night.
 Edwards transformed the bar into what it is now and rewrote the rule book.
 He made no secret of his fetish for tall boots and imposed his own strict standards when it came to the bar’s dress code – a mark of integrity that rather set it apart from all others, including its slightly more casual crosstown ‘competitor’ The Hoist, which finished its 20-year Vauxhall run in late 2016.

 Both Backstreet and The Hoist were built on a leathery London lineage that included three long-gone institutions: Earl’s Court’s gay-iconic pub The Coleherne, The London Apprentice (in Old Street, now a major artery of hipster-central Shoreditch) and, most adventurously, the Cellar Bar (accessed via an industrial alleyway at the rear of seminal gay club Heaven).
 And both fetish-specialist bars suffered markedly from the advent of online pursuits, eventually resorting to staging naked sessions whose consistent popularity ironically kept the bars from sinking into a hole.
 It’s no accident that Backstreet will stage its official closing party on a Saturday (a strict dress code night) but bows out for good a day later with a naked-only Sunday session – a kind of thank you to the men who came and came in droves throughout the bar’s bleaker periods.